 Uterus collection: At the slaughterhouse, use your personal protective equipment and avoid all contaminants in the area.
 Carefully remove the uterus from the ewe using a sterile blade and place it in a sterile Petri dish.

-First wash: Immediately after collection, wash the uterus with 70 % alcohol (±Temperature5 °C ) for Duration00:00:30 to sterilize the external surface and reduce the presence of contaminants.
+First wash: Immediately after collection, wash the uterus with 70 % alcohol (±5 °C)

-Cutting of sample I: In a previously aseptically prepared area at the slaughter site, make an initial large cut of approximately Thikness18 cm ^2 of tissue from each uterine horn, as shown in Figure 1.
+Cutting of sample I: In a previously aseptically prepared area at the slaughter site, make an initial large cut of approximately 18 cm ^2 of tissue from each uterine horn, as shown in Figure 1.

 Figure 1: Process of obtaining and preparing ovine myometrial tissue for in vitro culture.
 A) Macroscopic visualization of the ovine uterus after dissection; B) Fragmentation of myometrial tissue into explants (indicated by arrows and dotted circles); C) Myometrial explants placed in culture flasks containing specific medium.